sagemath/sagewiki_to_gh-2022-10-10/sage-3.4.md

 == Linear Algebra ==

- * Optimize transpose and antitranspose for dense matrices (Rob Beezer, Yann Laigle-Chapuy) -- A rewrite of sections of the method {{{transpose()}}} in the class {{{sage/matrix/matrix_dense.Matrix_dense}}}, resulting in improved performance of between 15% to 20%, depending on the computer architecture.
-Here are some statistics:
+ * Optimize transpose and antitranspose for dense matrices (Rob Beezer, Yann Laigle-Chapuy) -- A rewrite of sections of the method {{{transpose()}}} in the class {{{sage.matrix.matrix_dense.Matrix_dense}}}, resulting in improved performance of between 15% to 18%, depending on the computer architecture.
+For a system with architecture
+ {{{
+CPU: Intel(R) Core(TM)2 Duo CPU T5450  @ 1.66GHz
+RAM: 2066004 KB
+Linux kernel: 2.6.24-23
+ }}}
+ one would obtain the following timing and memory statistics for a 3000x3000 identity matrix:
  {{{
 # Before